There’s just something about packing for a road trip that never fails to make my heart beat faster.

-There’s just something about packing for a road trip: flights and trains can certainly be exciting, but road trips signal, perhaps more than any other mode of transportation, that an adventure is coming–and it all starts with putting together the perfect road trip packing list and carefully loading the car.
+Flights and train rides can certainly be exciting, but road trips signal, perhaps more than any other mode of transportation, that an adventure is coming–and it all starts with putting together the perfect road trip packing list and carefully loading the car.

-From the majesty of the American southwest to the villages of Provence and Tuscany to a safari in South Africa to the cenotes of Mexico’s Yucatan Peninsula, we have never failed to fall in love with a destination when on a road trip.
+From the majesty of the American southwest to the villages of Provence and Tuscany to a self-led safari in South Africa to the cenotes of Mexico’s Yucatan Peninsula, we have never failed to fall in love with a destination when on a road trip.

 Here’s what to pack for a road trip!